Illinois Valley Community College: Programs of study

 Illinois Valley Community College is primarily a two-year institution; therefore, the majority of the programs offered are either completed in this two-year period, or they set the foundation for students transferring to a 4-year institution.
 Associate in Applied Science Degrees are completed in two years and prepare students for employment.
 Computer Aided Engineering and Design, Early Childhood Education and Therapeutic Massage are a few of the two-year programs.

 In addition to these programs, forty-one certificate programs are available to students.
 Certificates offered by the college typically require one to four semesters and prepare students for a vocational career upon completion of the program.
 Additional associate degrees are available for students planning to transfer to a four-year institution.
 Associate Degrees in the Arts, Sciences, Engineering Sciences and General Studies are offered to potential transfer students.
 Even though the IVCC offers a variety of programs, some students will be unable to take the necessary courses for their intended major.
 For situations such as these, Illinois Valley Community College "maintains a close cooperative agreement with 20 other colleges in the Illinois community college system".
 Students may complete their degree at the appropriate institution and not have to pay any out-of-district fees.

 Admissions

 Illinois Valley Community College generally offers open admission; however, prospective students must have a high school diploma or GED to be enrolled in the institution.
 Acceptance into the nursing and dental programs is selective, and minimum GPAs are specified for these programs.
 A minimum 2.0 GPA on a 4.0 scale is required for students planning to enroll in the dental assistant program or the nursing program to be a Licensed practical nurse.
 A background in laboratory science and a 2.5 GPA are required for students enrolling in the nursing program to be a Registered nurse.

+Transportation

+The campus of IVCC in Oglesby is served by Bureau & Putnam Area Rural Transit, and North Central Area Transit.
+Both transit agencies provide demand-response service to campus from their respective areas of service.